prakash22bcs13912/ETH/README (1).md

 ### Public Variables

-- `TokenName`: The name of the token, here used as "MAHAJAN".
+- `TokenName`: The name of the token, here used as "JAY".
-- `TokenAbr`: The abbreviation of the token, here used as "MHN".
+- `TokenAbr`: The abbreviation of the token, here used as "JP".
 - `TokenSupply`: The total supply of the token, by default set to 0.

 ### Mapping